AlterMannomann/otap/otap_ddl/packages/otap_test.md

 - *p_boolean* The result of a boolean expression to check.
 - *p_description* The test description if any.
 If not given, a description is generated, see template.
 - *p_expected_result* The expected test result as number.
 Default is test passed.
 See otap_constants.
+- *p_schema* A schema override of the current test session if needed, taken as is.
+Compares are not clearly associated to a schema.
+Case sensitive.

 *Return* The test result as text.